Fatcatcreate/Delta-PINN-Heat-Solver/README.md

 ## 4. Usage and Reproducibility

-To run the interactive demo and explore the codebase:
+The primary way to use this project is through the interactive GUI.

 1.  **Clone the repository.**
 2.  **Navigate to the `3d/` directory.**